wildonion/uniXerr/infra/ayoub/walleXerr/README.md

 * all transactions need to be signed with the sender's private key.

 * use public-key (asymmetric) digital signature encryption to generate a keypair (public key as the wallet address and private key) for tx signing process.

+* generated private key MUST be converted into ascii chars to login with it.

 * we can't have async I/O stream, sockets and std libs inside the wasm.